SkyCooper/AddTutorialListReact/README.md

 ## Description

-Project aims to create an app using React.
+Project aims to create an Tutorial List app using React.

 ## Learning Outcomes